iKarTehFox/web-clock/README.md

  - **menuVis=false**: Hides the menu button
  - **tabTitle=false**: Disables showing the current time in the tab title
  - **preset=\<filename\>**: Loads a JSON preset with the filename \<filename\> from the `/src/assets` directory.
+ - **lockSettings=true**: Prevent end-user settings modification by removing menu container
+   - This parameter is best used with the `preset` parameter!
+If necessary, clone the repo and add your own settings preset file!

 For the weather widget, all of the following parameters are required:
  - **weatherApi=\<api_key\>**: Input OpenWeatherMap API key